Farming and land use

 The UK Government has a number of ‘Environmental Land Management’ schemes to help convert land into uses that improve the environment and reduce carbon in the atmosphere.

-These fund a range of different land use improvements across the UK.
+These schemes fund a range of different land use improvements across the UK.
 Other schemes are the responsibility of devolved governments.

 In England